 ‘Happy Titular Feast to Our Monastery’

 As we celebrate the Solemnity of the Most Holy Trinity, so too our community in Perth celebrating our monastery’s titular feast day.
-Since we had just celebrated our 91 years Anniversary of our foundation on the 28th May, with a profound gratitude to God - through photos taken since the arrival of our foundress Sisters - we cherish the moments of our monastery came into existent in this part of Australia…in 1935 or in its early humble beginning.
+Since we had just celebrated our 91 years Anniversary of our Foundation on the 28th May, and with a profound gratitude to God - through photos taken since the arrival of our foundress Sisters - we would like to share and cherish the moments of our monastery came into existence in this part of Australia in 1935 or in its early humble beginnings.

 The Monastery around 1935 when it was still under construction.

-Seen here (far left) where the first chapel was, or where the nuns’ choir is at the present (after the bigger chapel was built two years later).
+Seen here (the left side) where the first chapel was, or where the nuns’ choir is at the present (after the bigger chapel was built two years later).

-This was the old style of our enclosure on the other side of the main building - reserved for the nuns (facing the east) - before the crucifix was installed.
+This was the old style of our cloister on the other side of the same building - reserved for the nuns (facing the east) - before the crucifix was installed.

 Also, seen here the famous balcony that once became the “hot topic” in the newspapers about the ‘Intruders in the night’…!
-And that’s how the guard dogs came into the monastery.
+And that’s why the guard dogs came into the monastery too.

 The interior of the first chapel.